websiteinspiration/bugsplat.rb/entries/mmp-preorders.md

 ### Which package should I buy?

 That depends on your budget.
 The guide by itself is still 100+ pages packed with code samples and tips that will get you on the right path, right away.

+### Will I get updates?

+Yes!
+You'll get updates to the guide and associated materials both before and after launch day via email notifications.

 ### How do I find out more about you?